isaacwashere/react-recipes-app/README.md

 ## Future Implementation(s)

+* Heavy refactoring potential in this entire app
 * Improve code clarity readability using more modern understandings of React (i.e. Hooks)
 * When a user searches for a particualar item, sometimes the page can try to load before the data and an error can occur, look into the lifecycle method or Hook that would resolve this
 * Make the More Info Component that displays more information for a specific recipe into a pop up modal